mauricemanktelow/Prep4Translit/README.md

 #### Software

-The program was written in C# using Visual Studio 2015 Communitgy Edition
+The program was written in C# using Visual Studio 2015 Community Edition